 If you had a visa on the last day of the tax year, enter your visa type.
-Examples are the following.
+Examples include the following.

-- B-1 Visitor for business.
+- B-1 Temporary business visitor.

-- F-1 Students-academic institutions.
+- F-1 Academic student.

-- H-1B Temporary worker with specialty occupation.
+- H-1B Specialty occupation.

 - J-1 Exchange visitor.

-If you do not have a visa, enter your U.S. immigration status on the last day of the tax year.
+If you don't have a visa, enter your U.S. immigration status on the last day of the tax year.
 For example, if you entered under the visa waiver program, enter "VWP" and the name of the Visa Waiver Program Country.

-If you were not present in the United States on the last day of the tax year, and you have no U.S. immigration status, enter "Not present in U.S.-No U.S. immigration status."
+If you were present in the United States on the last day of the tax year, and you have no U.S. immigration status, enter "Present in U.S.-No U.S. immigration status."
+If you weren't present in the United States on the last day of the tax year, and you have no U.S. immigration status, enter "Not present in U.S.-No U.S. immigration status."